-The minutes after a crash feel strange.
+The minutes after a car crash feel strange.
 Time stretches.
 Sounds feel louder.
 And somewhere between checking your phone and staring at the dent in your car, a thought creeps in: Do I need a car accident lawyer attorney right nowโฆ or is it too soon?
 If youโre in Utah, especially around St. George, this question comes up more often than people admit.
 No one plans for accidents.
 They justโฆ happen.

 And thatโs where things get tricky.